Skip to content

 Here’s why, according to Moz:

-One benefit of SEO is that in and of itself it’s free.
-Unfortunately, it’s also time-consuming.
+Although a primary benefit of SEO is that it’s free, it’s also time-consuming.
 You’ll either need to have a member of your team look after your SEO, which includes optimising your web and blog content, or you’ll need to hire a freelancer content marketer or outsource your content marketing to an agency.
 That means there will be an unavoidable cost to you in the long run.

 It also doesn’t work overnight and can take months to be effective.
 As the experts at SEMrush advise: